-Observing your own scarcity thoughts is half the battle when it comes to creating a more abundant mindset.
+Observing your own thoughts is half the battle when it comes to creating a more abundant mindset.
 You may catch a few of them throughout the day but I’ve found that cultivating a meditation practice has helped me to stand back and fully observe the thoughts that are present in my mind.
-I was even inspired to create an Abundance Meditation Candle , especially for these moments.
-When starting out, try writing some of your scarcity thoughts down so that you can begin working on them.
+When starting out, try writing down some of your scarcity thoughts so that you can begin working on them.
 Being able to do this helps you to replace those old patterns with something new which in turn creates the change that you desire.

 CHANGE YOUR FOCUS